Symplectic toric stratified spaces with isolated singularities: Stacks

-Note also that all the presheaves of groupoids we consider in this paper are clearly prestacks.
-Since the groupoids of these presheaves consist of spaces with extra information (bundles/manifolds/stratified spaces with symplectic forms) and the morphisms are maps of these spaces, it is clear that, in these cases, collections of maps between two objects on local restrictions that are coherent will glue to a unique map. \end{rem}
+Since the presheaves of this paper all consist of spaces with extra structure (bundles/manifolds/stratified spaces with symplectic forms/group actions), all the presheaves of groupoids we consider in this paper are prestacks. \end{rem}

+One of the standard first examples of a stack is the presheaf of principal $G$-bundles for $G$ any Lie group.

-\begin{ex} Fix a topological space $X$ and let $\BG:\open(X)^{op} \to \gpoids$ be the presheaf of principal $G$-bundles over $X$: for each open $U$, the groupoid $\BG(U)$ is that with objects principal $G$-bundles over $U$ and with morphisms isomorphisms of principal $G$-bundles ($G$-equivariant maps of bundles covering the identity on $U$).
-The restriction morphisms $\BG(V)\to \BG(U)$ for $U\subset V$ open subsets of $X$ are simply just the morphisms taking principal bundles $\pi:P\to V$ to $\pi:P|_U\to U$.
+\begin{ex} Let $\BG:\op{\open(X)} \to \gpoid$ be the presheaf of principal $G$-bundles over $X$: for each open $U$, $\BG(U)$ is defined as the groupoid of principal $G$-bundles over $U$ with isomorphisms of principal $G$-bundles covering the identity on $U$.